-Some individuals with Chiari malformation type 1 are asymptomatic and do not require treatment.
-Individuals who have minimal symptoms, without syringomyelia, can typically be treated conservatively.
+Some individuals with Chiari malformation type 1 do not have symptoms and do not require treatment.
+People who have mild symptoms, without syringomyelia, can typically be treated conservatively.
 Mild neck pain and headaches can usually be treated with pain medications, muscle relaxants, and the occasional use of a soft collar.

 We hope this information is helpful.
 We strongly recommend you discuss this information with your doctor.
 If you still have questions, please